Ikomia-dev/IkomiaApi/doc/source/going_deeper_workflow.rst

 In the previous section, we use :py:meth:`~ikomia.dataprocess.workflow.Workflow.run_on` to execute a workflow on common inputs.
 But this function can only be used for a workflow with a single input.
-In fact, a workflow object is also a task (:py:mod:`~ikomia.dataprocess.workflow.Workflow` is derived from :py:mod:`~ikomia.core.CWorkflowTask`).
+In fact, a workflow object is also a task (:py:mod:`~ikomia.dataprocess.workflow.Workflow` is derived from :py:mod:`~ikomia.core.CWorkflowTask`) and you can add as many inputs as you want.
 Please find below the generic way to set workflow inputs.

 .. code-block:: python